If you’re wondering what are the best meats for fondue, this article is for you.

 How To Cook Pork for Fondue?

-Pork will cook well in a fondue.
+Pork is ideal meat for fondue.
 It needs to be a slice like a beef cutlet or a tenderloin without sinew and a little fat.
 Budget-friendly slices will be chewy and tough.

 Just like chicken, pork needs to be cooked completely before consumption.
 Thinner strips of pork can be prepared in a broth.
 However, pork is better cooked in oils.